 - Dates of attendance

-The Assistant Dean of Students is responsible for the maintenance of all student records.
-The assistant dean is assisted by staff members who have the need to access student records in the course of performing their duties.
+The Assistant Dean for Students is responsible for the maintenance of all student records.
+The Assistant Dean is assisted by staff members who have the need to access student records in the course of performing their duties.
 When requested, we will release the information noted above, if available in our offices.
 If you do not want this information released, in whole or part, you must submit a written request to withhold this information from public disclosure.
 You can do this by letter or by completing a form that is available from Graduate Services Degrees, 318 Sproul Hall, Berkeley, CA 94720-5900.
 The written request will be honored until you graduate or withdraw from the University or for a five-year period, whichever comes first.

 All other records, such as general correspondence, admission application, and educational test scores, are confidential.
-The following persons have access to these records: The Office of the President of the University, the Ombudsperson, and academic and non-academic staff of the School of Public Health.
+The following persons have access to these records: The Office of the President of the University, the Ombudsperson, and academic and non-academic staff of the BPH.
 Other campus personnel are granted access when such access is necessary for the normal performance of their assigned duties.
 The procedures by which students and persons or organizations outside the campus may gain access are described below.
 Complete records of degree recipients, as well as those of inactive students who have not finished their degrees, are kept for five years after the last semester of registration.

 Procedures for Access to Confidential Records